Shozye/studies-compiler/Readme.md

 ## About repository
 Repository contains solutions to assignments to course `Formal Languages and Translation Theory` studied at `Wroclaw University of Science and Technology`.
 Course is conducted by [Dr Maciej Gebala](https://cs.pwr.edu.pl/gebala/).
+Please star to repository if it was helpful.
 ## What is inside repository?
 ### Laboratories
 These are assignment lists to provide coding algorithms that meet certain requirements.